taiyal/Rhythm-Station/ReadMe.txt

 Actors.
 However one would assume that deltaTime is always a float, so no "f" prefix is needed.
 For multi-word variables use underscores for space, for' vars passed in as arguments prefix names with underscores, and CamelCase funcs.

+[Contact]
+I can usually be found in #shakesoda on irc.freenode.net, or you can email me at shakesoda+rstation at gmail dot com. #shakesoda is, at this point, the official channel for Rhythm-Station.